shaleseperez/TicTacToe/README.md

 # Tic Tac Toe :x: :o:

-## This is a Tic-Tac-Toe game created in React
+## This is a Tic-Tac-Toe game created with React

 ### How to Run
 * Download the zip and extract the files (Or fork the repository and fetch the files)